fhidalgor/mutagenesis_visualization/docs/install.rst

 Alternative installation
 =========================

-You may decide to download the jupyter notebook called ``mutagenesis_visualization.ipynb`` also found on `GitHub <https://github.com/fhidalgor/mutagenesis_visualization>`, which contains the code used in this package, and do some modifications of your own.
+You may decide to download the jupyter notebook called ``mutagenesis_visualization.ipynb`` also found on GitHub, which contains the code used in this package, and do some modifications of your own.
 If you do so, there is an easy way to use that same notebook without having to convert it everyt time to a .py file.
 The way to do that is to download the script ``Import_notebook.py`` and place it in the same folder where you have the ``mutagenesis_visualization.ipynb`` notebook and your current notebook.
 Should you go through this route, you will need to manually install the required :ref:`dependencies`.

 .. code:: ipython3